-FROM: Felix Kramer, CalCars Founder, Gail Slocum, former Mayor of Menlo Park RE: Next-Generation Hybrid Cars Can Reduce Oil Dependence Now
+TO: California Elected Officials, Legislators, Candidates and Government Agencies FROM: Felix Kramer, CalCars Founder, Gail Slocum, former Mayor of Menlo Park RE: Next-Generation Hybrid Cars Can Reduce Oil Dependence Now

-John Kerry and John Edwards have zeroed in on the importance of energy independence from imported oil.
+Californians have led the way in zeroing in on the importance of energy independence from imported oil -- for our national security, air quality and the economy.
 Plug-In Hybrid Electric Vehicles (PHEVs), with their energy-saving, low-emissions technology, are the next step from today's popular hybrids.
 They can be built now: they await no new technology breakthroughs or changes in infrastructure.
-As President, John Kerry can deliver the promise of PHEVs, from the start of his administration, with great benefits for national security, the economy and the environment.
-Bringing to market PHEVs can get people excited about continuing America's tradition of innovation.
+Our state is in position to pioneer in delivering the promise of PHEVs and continue California's tradition of innovation.

-As Senator Kerry has pointed out, the US has just 3% of the world's petroleum reserves, so we can't drill our way to energy security.
-We import more than half the oil we use -- at a cost of over \$100 billion a year.
-Even in peacetime, our military presence in the Middle East costs us over \$50 billion a year.
 As a nation, we depend on oil for our transportation.
+And California's requirements for lowemission fuel formulations further increases our dependence.
 To gain energy independence, we need to use less oil and diversify our fuels.
 By innovating to create better cars and trucks, we'll clean up our air, create jobs and a greener, more competitive auto industry.